Tahoe East Shore Trail

 Open as of June 2019, this 3-mile paved trail system connects Incline Village south to Sand Harbor State Park—one of the four Lake Tahoe Nevada State Parks.
 Despite only being three miles long, this project has taken decades to accomplish—requiring the integration of multiple federal, state, and local governments—paving the way for future recreational development that will eventually span around Lake Tahoe’s shoreline entirely.
 Prior to the Tahoe East Shore Trail, accessing any beachline on this stretch of North Lake Tahoe was not only difficult, but dangerous.

-Open from sunrise to sunset, visitors and locals alike can walk or bike on non-motorized setups from Incline Village to Sand Harbor.
+Open from sunrise to sunset, visitors and locals alike can walk or bike from Incline Village to Sand Harbor.
+Pedal-assist e-bikes are welcome, but leave motorized vehicles or scooters at home.
 Dogs are allowed on the path, but must be leashed.

 Ninety new parking spots with direct access to the path are available at three new parking lots located along State Route 28 in Incline Village near Ponderosa Ranch Road.
 Self paid parking is required, with most proceeds going toward trail maintenance.
 Tahoe Transportation District’s East Shore Express and Tahoe Truckee Area Regional Transit (TART) will offer bus service to the new pathway trailhead during the summer months.